conc2304/audio-visualizer/vyzby-app/README.md

 ## Anatomy of p5js Sketch Developement
 New Sketches in p5Js get registered in `'@/js/services/SketchRegistration.js'` and get imported together as an array of objects.

+p5JS sketches are found and kept in the `vyzby-app/src/js/sketches/` directory.
+An exampple of an existing sketch is `vyzby-app/src/js/sketches/SketchConstructorWEBGLWave.js`

 Sketches are created as a constructror class
 The constructor needs to have a `render()` function.
 This is what gets called for each registered sketch on the p5js `draw()` cycle.